Sep783Lab/macbot-labs-/lab7.md

 - Compute the epipolar lines for a given set of points in the left image using MATLAB's epipolarLine function
 - Overlay the epipolar lines on both images for visualization using line or plot functions.
 - Submit a well-commented MATLAB script (.m file)

-## Lab Requiremnts:

-Include a screenshot of the depth camera nodes in RVIZ in your report.